 A co-worker at the Logan, Utah-based scientific research company noted Mohapatra’s alleged suspicious behavior and reported him to management, the newspaper reported.

-CC Media Holds Inc. (CCMO)’s Clear Channel Outdoor Americas unit is working with the U.S. Federal Bureau of Investigation on a campaign aimed at raising national awareness of industrial espionage and trade secret theft, according to a company statement.
+CC Media Holds Inc. (CCMO:US)’s Clear Channel Outdoor Americas unit is working with the U.S. Federal Bureau of Investigation on a campaign aimed at raising national awareness of industrial espionage and trade secret theft, according to a company statement.

 A series of what Clear Channel calls “stark and striking” digital billboards addressing the issue have gone on display in cities and major markets including New York/New Jersey; Miami; Salisbury, Maryland; Washington/Baltimore; San Francisco; Boston; and Columbus, Ohio.